p-christ/nn_builder/README.md

 | *print_model_summary* | Boolean to indicate whether you want a model summary printed after model is created | False |

-See this [colab notebook](https://colab.research.google.com/drive/1abxTEaUrJqbTuk8e8tOa3y9DYQQVrF_N) for demonstrations of how to use the package.
+See this [colab notebook](https://colab.research.google.com/drive/1abxTEaUrJqbTuk8e8tOa3y9DYQQVrF_N) for demonstrations of how to use this module.

 ## Contributing

 Anyone is very welcome to contribute via a pull request.
+Please:
+1. Add tests to the tests folder that cover any code you write
+1. Write comments for every function
+1. If you add functionality then create a colab notebook demonstrating how it works